 They also introduced a pre-trip approval process.
 The transition from booking freely by calling an agent to booking online with trip approval represented a significant cultural shift for Nasdaq travelers.
-Egencia’s flexible and automated approval management options made the process seamless for both Nasdaq’s travelers and approvers.
+Egencia offers a flexible and automated approval management options that made the process seamless for Nasdaq’s travelers and approvers.

 Cost savings and management

-Just six months after signing on with Egencia for their corporate travel management, Nasdaq, has realized savings of $500,000 (a 32 percent reduction), increased online adoption from 30 to 61 percent and reduced the number of hours needed to manage the travel program by 50 hours per week.
+Six months after signing on with Egencia for their corporate travel management Nasdaq realized savings of $500,000 (a 32 percent reduction), increased online adoption from 30 to 61 percent and reduced the number of hours needed to manage the travel program by 50 hours per week.

-The results exceeded the original goals that Nasdaq defined when they began looking for a Travel Management Company that could provide deeper spend visibility, overall cost reduction, flexible and customizable policy controls, and excellent customer service for their travelers.
-They have continued to raise their online adoption up to 85 percent in 2018.
-They were also able to better negotiate rate agreements with air and hotel partners.
+The results exceeded the original goals that Nasdaq defined when they began looking for a travel management company that could provide deeper spend visibility, overall cost reduction, flexible and customizable policy controls, and excellent customer service for their travelers.
+Nasdaq continued to increase their online adoption to 85 percent in 2018.
+The company was also able to better negotiate rate agreements with air and hotel partners.

 Nasdaq relies on Egencia for comprehensive visibility into its travel spend, so it can react quickly to evolving trends and take advantage of cost-saving opportunities.